fluid-checkout/fluid-checkout/readme.txt

 == Changelog ==

+= Unreleased =

+* Fixed: Use of class method deprecated in WooCommerce 10.3.0 causing order attribution feature to stop working.

 = 4.1.5 - 2025-12-12 =

 * Added: Compatibility with plugin Gift Cards - Coupon Input (by SomewhereWarm).